cohenchris/website/content/about.md

 layout: single
 ---

-# Hi, I'm Chris Cohen
+# Hi, I'm Chris Cohen.

 I graduated from Purdue University in May 2021 with a B.S. in Computer Science, emphasizing software engineering and computer security.
 I currently work for Qualcomm in San Diego, CA as a senior software security engineer.